Go Back

 Sautéed Brussels Sprouts with Bacon

-These Sautéed Brussels Sprouts with bacon always make an appearance!
+These Brussels sprouts with bacon, and glazed with maple syrup, are lovely.
 They are beautifully caramelized and golden brown on the outside, while crisp tender in the center.
-Served with crispy bacon and maple syrup.

 Prep Time10 minutes